 Praying mothers are the support for children who grow up to follow God and lead lives of influence.
 There are several well-known examples of godly mothers of the Bible who prayed for their children.
 These young women and older women were examples of the fruit of the spirit, prayer warriors, and real mothers with challenges, difficulties and joys just like women today.

-Each of these mothers had a great influence of their their own children or the children around them as they prayed for specific things for their child or children.
+Each of these mothers had a great influence of their their own children or the children around them as they prayed for specific things for their child.
 They were intentional, consistent, and specific.
 These phenomenal women in the Bible are wonderful examples of a godly mother filled with the love of God and His unconditional love.

 Barren to mother of a prophet of God

-Hannah is the first praying mother we are going to focus on who prayed in the Bible.
+Hannah is the first woman we are going to focus on who prayed in the Bible.
 We are going to look at her story which actually began long before she was a mother.

 Hannah wanted a baby but she was unable to get pregnant.
 In this time and culture, children were a symbol of success, favor, or status.

 One year she went to the tabernacle to pray.
 Filled with sorrow, she wept bitterly because she was now part of the ranks or older women who did not have a child.
 Priest Eli saw Hannah and accused her of being drunk.
 When she told him that she was heartbroken, he told her to go away and blessed her saying “Go in peace, and may the God is Israel grant you what you have asked of him.”
 1 Samuel 1:17

 Hannah promised God that if He would give her a son, she would give him back to God.
-When Samuel was born, Hannah kept her promise and raised him to follow God.
+When Hannah became the mother of Samuel, she kept her promise and raised him to follow God.
 When he was very young, she took him to the temple and presented him to Priest Eli to work under his direction.

 Hannah knew she only had a short time to raise Samuel, but she was filled with joy.
-The first part of her prayer speaks to this joy and gratefulness to God’s answer to her prayer.
+The first part of her prayer speaks to this joy and gratefulness for God’s answer to her prayer.
 She was preparing to trust God with her children.
 Hannah’s example of a mother’s love shows through her unselfish act of keeping her promise to God.
 Her grace-filled thoughts followed Samuel for years as she continued to provide for him over the years by making him new clothes.

 My heart rejoices in the Lord, in the Lord my horn is lifted high.
 My mouth boasts over my enemies, for I delight in your deliverance.
 1 Samuel 2:1